Poisson approximations to the negative binomial distribution

 There is one more observation that we need.
 If \(k\) is between \(n/2\) and \(n-1\), then we can simplify the above expression for \(U_k\).
 Specifically, if we set \(k’=k-n/2\), then

-This reduces the computation since there are some computations we only have to do once but can use twice.
+This reduces the computation since there are some terms we only have to compute once but that are used twice.
 The algebra we did above shows that we can compute the discrete Fourier transform of \(u \in \mathbb{C}^n\) in the following step.

 1. Form the vectors \(u^{\text{even}} = (u_0,u_2,\ldots,u_{n-2}) \in \mathbb{C}^{n/2}\) and \(u^{\text{odd}} = (u_1,u_3,\ldots,u_{n-1}) \in \mathbb{C}^{n/2}\).